jgaloguz/Diffusive-Shock-Acceleration/README.md

 **Planar Shock**

-To compile and run code, first navigate to the `runs` subdirectory
+After a successful configuration, to compile and run code, first navigate to the `runs_planar_shock` subdirectory
 ```
-cd runs
+cd runs_planar_shock
 ```
 To obtain analytic results in the case of a planar shock with a diffusion coefficient that is proportional to the square of the flow speed, compile and run the code using
 ```